ps173/dodowarrio/README.md

 -----------------------

 $ todos del id # deletes the id todo of id deleted

 $. todos add something # creates a new todo added a todo do todos ls to check it

 ```

 # Checklist

 - [x] Initialize project structure
-- [ ] Making basic commands - new
+- [x] Making basic commands - add
-- [ ] Making basic commands - ls
+- [x] Making basic commands - ls
+- [x] Making basic commands - del
-- [ ] Making basic commands - del
+- [ ] Making basic commands - update the todo
-- [ ] Initialize a sql instance
+- [x] Initialize a sql instance
-- [ ] Save the todos to database
+- [x] Save the todos to database
+- [ ] Make this a bit more good looking
+- [ ] Need a config to edit the ui maybe